iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Linear Functionals and Dual Spaces.md

 ---
 ### **Reflexive Spaces and Double Dual Spaces**
-Something important that is not neccessarily clear, in Wang's notes, or Kryzig's book.
+Something important that is not necessarily clear, in Wang's notes, or Kryzig's book.

 #### **Def-2 | The Elements of Double Dual**
 > Let $(V, \Vert \cdot\Vert)$ be a normed metric space, then the double dual mapping is defined to be $T_v: V^\star \mapsto \mathbb K$, with $T_v(v^\star) = v(v^\star)$.